Jsullivan3989/Practice-Repo-FA2022/flpoly_student.md

-## Student Name (or name you would preferred to be called)
+## Jonathon Sullivan

 ### Fall 2022

 DSBA student at [Florida Polytechnic University](https://www.floridapoly.edu) currently enrolled in:

-- Course
+- Intro to Data Science

-- Course 2
+- Intro to Computation and Programming

-- Course 3
+- Python

-- Course 4
+- Analytic Geometry and Calculus 1

 **Hobbies:**

 I am _passionate about_:

-- Thing 1
+- Fishing

-- Thing 2
+- reading

 - Thing 3 as shown in this website <https://www.floridapoly.edu>

 ***